 White labeling is the ability to change the domain from Dubsado's domain to yours.

-In order to white label your Dubsado URL, you need to start by setting up a CNAME record with your domain host.
-We aren't able to provide exact instructions for every host, but the general process is outlined below.
+In order to white label your Dubsado URL, you need to set up a CNAME record with your domain host.
+If you already set up an SPF record to verify outgoing email from Dubsado, this process will be familiar!

 To create a CNAME on your domain: